Skip to main content

 Output Draft

-Under the parameters, you can see the draft that is generated by the operation.
+Under the parameters, you can see the draft that is generated by this operation.

 Outlet

-If you want to use this draft as the input of another operation you can connect its outlet, shown here, to the inlet of a different operation.
+If you want to use this draft as the input of another operation you can connect its outlet, shown here, to the inlet of a different operation to make a connection.
 You can connect a single outlet to multiple inlets.
 To make a connection, you click on the outlet first, then click on the inlet you want it connected to.